I have some adorable nieces and nephews. When I get to spend a day with them, I try to make the most of it.

 As we approached our first waterfall, Sgwd Clun-Gwyn (fall of the white meadow), we could hear the thundering roar before we saw it.

 There was a rocky viewing point to admire the dramatic waterfall.
 A few daredevils walked dangerously onto the cliff ledge at the top.
 The kids asked if they could do the same – heck no!

 The second waterfall – my absolute favourite did not disappoint!
 Because it had rained for a few days prior, Sgwd-yr-Eira (fall of snow) looked spectacular.
 This particular waterfall can get crowded, but we were lucky enough to enjoy it on our own.

 We followed the rocky path that led right behind the curtain of water gushing down.
 As we stood behind the waterfall, it felt intense!
 The spray completely drenched us.
 I could hear the kids shriek with laughter.
 They howled “it was so worth it!” (referring to the long walk) as they got soaked again and again.

 We only visited two out of the four waterfalls on the trail.

 The kids did not mention that they were missing their screen time once, and we all made some special unforgettable memories.

-I would love to return in winter and hopefully see the ground covered in snow and see glistening icicles form over the rocky cliff ledges.
+I would love to return in winter and hopefully see the ground covered in snow and see glistening icicles form along the rocky edges.

-If you enjoyed this post, share it on social media and subscribe below to more inspiration on discovering Wales!
+If you enjoyed this post, please share it on your socials and subscribe below to receive the best inspo on discovering Wales!